Choose the Right Internet Type

 Fast downloads, but shared bandwidth and slower uploads

-Cable internet uses the same coaxial cables that deliver cable TV.
-It is widely available in urban and suburban Canada and delivers fast download speeds—up to 1.5 Gbps or more on modern DOCSIS 3.1 networks.
-Rogers is Canada’s largest cable provider, serving Ontario, Atlantic Canada, and (after acquiring Shaw in 2023) much of Western Canada.
+Cable internet uses the same coaxial cable network that originally delivered cable TV, although modern cable systems are much more advanced than old TV service.
+It is widely available in urban and suburban Canada and can deliver very fast download speeds on DOCSIS networks.
+Rogers is Canada’s largest cable operator, serving Ontario, Atlantic Canada, and former Shaw territories in Western Canada.

 When cable makes sense